-- Brushing at a 45-degree angle to the gumline
+Brushing at a 45-degree angle to the gumline

-My friend told me I could smoke way my gums.
+My friend told me I could smoke away my gums.
 Is that true?

 In a way, yes.
 Smoking is a huge risk factor for gum disease.
 Cigarette smoke contains alot of toxins that permeate the gums and the bloodstream.
 This depresses the body’s immunity and it weakens the defence against the bacteria in the mouth.
 This allows the bacteria to create much more havoc in the gums than necessary and the bone and gums start breaking down.

 Nicotine in cigarette smoke also vasoconstricts the blood vessels and reduces the gum’s ability to heal after.
-Just decreasing the number of cigarettes you smoke today will help you heal faster while getting gum treatment!
+Just decreasing the number of cigarettes you smoke today will help you heal faster while getting gum disease treatment!